Optatus: Doctrine

-An appendix contained an important dossier of documents which had apparently been collected by some Catholic controversialist between 330 and 347.
-This collection was already mutilated when it was copied by the scribe of the only manuscript which has preserved it, and that manuscript is incomplete, so that we can have to deplore the loss of a great part this first-rate material for the early history of Donatism.
-We can tell what has been lost by the citations made by Optatus himself and by Augustine.
+An appendix contained an important dossier of documents which had apparently been collected by some Christian controversialist between 330 and 347.
+This collection was already mutilated when it was copied by the scribe of the only manuscript which has preserved it, and that manuscript is incomplete; citations from Augustine and from Optatus himself give some indication of what has been lost.

 Veneration

-St. Optatus has apparently never received any ecclesiastical cultus; but his name was inserted in the Roman Martyrology on June 4, though it is quite unknown to all the ancient martyrologies and calendars.
+Optatus has apparently never received any ecclesiastical cultus; but his name was inserted in the Roman Martyrology on 4 June, though it is quite unknown to all the ancient martyrologies and calendars.
+He is also venerated in the Eastern Orthodox Church on the same date.